mina-jaff/home-app/README.md

 **Running the App**

 First, connect to the database.
 To do this, you need to open backend/index.js in a code editor and update the uri.
-The uri string has a <password> placeholder - this needs to be deleted and replaced with the actual password that I shared.
+The uri string has a "< password >" placeholder - this needs to be deleted and replaced with the actual password that I shared.

 Once that is updated and saved, in the command line, navigate to the app